-Once inside, its actually something of a wonder…sure, you can still hear traffic, and the air isn’t magically filtered to the level of a Norwegian mountain resort; however, an afternoon at
+Once inside, its actually something of a wonder…sure, you can still hear traffic, and the air isn’t magically filtered to the level of a Norwegian mountain resort; however, an afternoon

-Lumphini park certainly breaks up the relentless grey of this hot and sweaty metropolis.
+at Lumphini park certainly breaks up the relentless grey of this hot and sweaty metropolis.

-Split into various sections, the park has a pretty lake, lots of indigenous plants and trees native to this gorgeous country, and also various paths snaking their way through manicured lawns
+Split into various sections, the park has a pretty lake, lots of indigenous plants and trees native to this gorgeous country, and also various paths snaking their way through manicured

-and shrub areas.
+lawns and shrub areas.
 For me, it was a great way to get my running trainers on and go for a jog (well, one has to burn off at least some of those Khaw niaw calories right?)

 There also happens to be a nifty outdoor exercise area that is equipped with some novel steel exercise machines that at first glance, look like some kind of torture apparatus…but once you

 watch a local doing it, there are some fun ways to have a great workout here.
-It costs less than a dollar to use, and, as well as the obvious health benefits, it is also a really memorable
+It costs less than a dollar to use, and, as well as the obvious health benefits, it is also a really

-rabbits (it’s a British saying) the entire park is scattered with them.
+breed like rabbits (it’s a British saying) the entire park is scattered with them.

 They are fairly harmless to humans if you don’t annoy them, but it can be a little jolt to your system as you jog around a corner and stumble over a dinosaur-like tail as thick as a tree